Item 5 General Debate: Human Rights Bodies and Mechanisms

 Statement by the Delegation of the United States of America

 Thank you, Mr. President.

-We want to emphasize the importance of states’ commitment to creating an enabling environment for civil society and encourage all states to work together and with relevant national, UN, and civil society mechanisms in this effort.
+We want to emphasize the importance of states’ commitment to creating an enabling environment for civil society and encourage all states to work together and with relevant regional, UN, and civil society mechanisms in this effort.
 We all suffer when civil society actors are retaliated against for cooperating with this Council, special procedures mandate holders, the working group of the Universal Periodic Review, or any UN body.

 Thank you Mr. President.